TRA Basic Cover 300: Our Affordable Entry-Level Gap Cover Product

 basic cover 300, affordable gap cover from R99

-If you’re a medical aid member in South Africa, consider TRA’s Basic Cover 300 which is designed to provide affordable, entry-level gap cover for protection against medical aid shortfalls.
+If you are a medical aid member in South Africa, consider TRA’s Basic Cover 300, designed to provide affordable, entry-level gap cover for protection against medical aid shortfalls.

 What Is TRA’s Basic Cover 300?

-Basic Cover 300 is TRA’s entry-level gap cover policy available at only R99 for individuals and R180 for families.
+Basic Cover 300 is TRA’s entry-level gap cover policy, available from R99 per month for an individual and R197 per month for a family in 2026.

 This gap cover product works alongside your registered medical aid, covering the difference between what your medical aid pays and what private healthcare providers charge for in-hospital procedures, specialist consultations, and certain treatments.

-It’s important to note that Gap Cover is not a substitute for medical aid, but rather a supplementary health insurance product for medical aid members.
+It is important to note that gap cover is not a substitute for medical aid.
+It is a supplementary short-term insurance product for medical aid members.

-• Above tariff cover: Covers up to 300% of medical scheme tariff for in-hospital shortfalls (up to the aggregate annual limit: R219,845 per insured person per annum)
+• Above tariff cover: Covers up to 300% of medical scheme tariff for in-hospital shortfalls (subject to the aggregate annual limit of R219 845 per insured person per annum).
+For a deeper explanation of what tariff percentages mean and why 300% versus 700% matters, see our article on gap cover tariff percentages explained.

-• Casualty cover: Emergency visits to casualty units, up to R3,465 per policy per annum
+• Casualty cover: Emergency visits to casualty units up to R3 640 per policy per annum (accident-related, with extended after-hours cover for children under 8)

-• Policy extender: Pays your gap cover premiums for 12 months after main policyholder’s death
+• Policy extender: Full gap cover premium covered for 12 months after the accidental death of the main policyholder

-• Access to TRA Assist: Home Drive (Uber), Panic Button, Medical Health & Trauma Counselling, Roadside Security Assistance
+• Access to TRA Assist: Home Drive (6 trips per annum, 50km radius), Panic Button, Medical Health and Trauma Counselling Line, Roadside Security Assistance, mobile app for claims submission

 Waiting Periods & Limits